odedia/tpcf-workshop/README.md

 Hint: Add a method definition with a Caching annotation to the PersonRepository interface.

-### 11.6 - BONUS - Deploy the PivotalMySQLWeb App into PCF to view the flyway_schema_history schema / and row values.
+### 11.6 - BONUS - Deploy the PivotalMySQLWeb App into TPCF to view the flyway_schema_history schema / and row values.

 App can be downloaded from: